kathiesun/kathiesun.github.io/_pages/CV.md

 [download here](https://kathiesun.github.io/files/resume_latest.pdf)

 ## Education
-* Ph.D in Bioinformatics and Computational Biology, University of North Carolina - Chapel Hill, 2016-2021 (expected)
+* Ph.D in Bioinformatics and Computational Biology, University of North Carolina - Chapel Hill, 2016-2021
   * Minor in Biostatistics
-  * Defending in March 2021
   * Thesis: Statistical modeling of parent-of-origin effects and allelic imbalance in genetically-diverse, reciprocal mouse crosses
 * M.S. in Environmental Sciences and Engineering, University of North Carolina - Chapel Hill, 2014-2016
   * Thesis: Influence of Genetic Variance on an Occupational Exposure Assessment Model of 1,6-Hexamethylene Diisocyanate